-Many congratulations to those who applied.
-For many Thai citizenship applicants, the turn around time from applying to grant appears to be around 3 years.
+From our best intelligence, those mentioned in this announcement undertook their final Ministry of Interior interviews around 12 months ago, in November 2019.
+In all, the turn around time from applying to grant appears to be around 3 years.
 We think that under the current minister, applications will continued to be turned around at this rate.
 So if you are thinking about applying, this is an optimal time to do so.

-Trying to figure out how to stay in Thailand indefinitely?
+Trying to figure out how to stay in Thailand indefinitely given COVID uncertainty?
 Sick of worrying about visas?

 In 2008, amendments were made to Thai nationality law.
-These changes have allowed all spouses of Thai citizens to obtain citizenship without first needing to go through the permanent residence process.
+These changes have allowed people with Thai spouses to make Thai citizenship applications without first needing to go through the permanent residence process.
 You could be eligible to apply for citizenship within as little as one to three years, depending on circumstances.

-For foreign husbands married to Thai wives, please see this article “Thai citizenship for foreigners married to a Thai spouse” to see how you can apply for Thai citizenship.
+For foreign husbands married to Thai wives, please see this article “Thai citizenship for foreigners married to a Thai spouse” to see how you can apply.

 For females married to a Thai husband, please see the following article: “Thai citizenship based on marriage to a Thai husband”.